Architecture and design histories in museum exhibitions

-This article offers examines MoMA’s ongoing architectural renovations to provide insight into twenty-first-century curatorial practice.
+CHECK This article offers examines MoMA’s ongoing architectural renovations to provide insight into twenty-first-century curatorial practice.
 Through its redesigned building, MoMA announced its shift away from organizing exhibitions according to linear chronologies and single-disciplinary perspectives, and toward a more interdisciplinary and ground-up approach.
 This marks a shift in museum practice (in the article MoMA’s chief curator Ann Temkin comments, “I’m not naïve about the fact that the Museum of Modern Art is a very influential institution, but I think the way we can be influential today is different”) and establishes a case for the representation of architecture, its creation, and reception through interdisciplinary collections.

 As Seen: Exhibitions that Made Architecture and Design History.

 Art Institute of Chicago, 2017.

 “Images of New England: Documenting the Built Environment.”